chess-fan/thoughts/README.md

 * about this blog
 * about me
 * thoughts:
+  * Dec 11: created a new website + announcement of first tournament with prizes
   * Dec 10: managing tasks -> prioritize
   * Dec 10: found data on archive.org for Feb 22 blockhashes
   * Dec 10: no uptodate synccheckpoint - for 18 months: